sahilpatelsweden-lthcoursework/W07-Shuffle/.metals/.reports/metals-full/2025-11-26/r_empty-definition_08-04-40-224.md

     else if isFullHouse     then Category.FullHouse
     else if isFlush         then Category.Flush
     else if isStraight      then Category.Straight
-    else if isThrees        then Category.Threes
+    else if isThrees        then Categor@@y.Threes
     else if isTwoPair       then Category.TwoPair
     else if isOnePair       then Category.OnePair
     else                         Category.HighCard